 Most importantly, employees who feel cared for have a greater willingness and ability to care for their clients.
 Think of this in the context of schools: Teachers who feel cared for by their administrators are better able to care for their students.

 So what does a caring workplace look like?
 Here’s the catch: Care is individual to every person, so what feels like care to one person may not to another.
-For example, in a school, one teacher may feel cared for by having bi-weekly meetings with a mentoring teacher, while another may want recognition for his or her expertise in dealing with challenging students.
+For example, in a school, one teacher may feel cared for by having bi-weekly meetings with a mentoring teacher, while another may want recognition for their expertise in dealing with challenging students.

 Still, there are things that both administrators and teachers can do to create a caring community amongst their colleagues.
 Here are some research-based tips that, although they may take time, will result in the creation of a better-functioning school.

 1) Get to know the teachers as individuals.
 Nel Noddings, the foremost expert on care in schools, says that effective care takes into account the actual needs of the person requiring care.
-We can only know another person’s needs by getting to know him or her.
+We can only know another person’s needs by getting to know them.

 In order to do that in a school, administrators should show genuine interest in who their teachers are outside the classroom.
 Ask them about their weekends or their favorite foods or movies or how their families are doing.
 Not only will this convey to teachers that you care about them as individuals, but it will also build trust—a key to creating a positive school culture.